enel-gdh-educational/katacoda-scenarios/version-control/basics/intro.md

-Two days later, your boss asks to present the final version of the file, so Bob sends you `sample_file_Bob.txt` and you start assembling the final "good" version by merging the two. you do good (and tedious) job and you come out with
+Two days later, your boss asks to present the final version of the file, so Bob sends you `sample_file_Bob.txt` and you start assembling the final "good" version by merging the two.
+You do good (and tedious) job and you come out with

 ---